andy1413/iOSToolsKitUse/README.md

 ## License

-LDJToolsKit is available under the MIT license.
+iOSToolsKit is available under the MIT license.
 See the LICENSE file for more info.